 Points to consider are automated data import, manual data entry, data formats, and the transportation layer (API, bulk imports, etc).

 The next step of implementing product information management system is defining PIM’s output.
 It means how your PIM is going to provide your data consumers with the content, in which form, and by which transports.

 - Different data consumers may require different transports and formats, so consider the data format and taxonomy transformation needed for your content consumers.

 - Each output variation will add up an additional complexity layer to your designs and test cases.

 - It may be the case that not all data should be accessible to all consumers.
-Neither all data might not be relevant to all of the consumers.
-So please consider that there might be a DRM (Digital Rights Management) layer needed between the data and data consumers.
+All data might not be relevant to all of the consumers.
+Please, consider that there might be a DRM (Digital Rights Management) layer needed between the data and data consumers.

 Ask Gepard Experts on How to Make a Smooth PIM Implementation